Estimation of the MTOV precision for ET, CE, and NEMO from the post-merger of BNS coalescences: Binary Neutron Star Merger Simulations

 \subsection{Signal-to-Noise Ratio and Matched Filtering}

 Gravitational wave detectors are very sensitive to noise, which may hide the true GW signal.
-In order to distinguish real events from noise, we use the signal-to-noise ratio (SNR) to quantify the strength of the signal relative to the background noise.
+In order to distinguish real events from noise, we use the signal-to-noise ratio to quantify the strength of the signal relative to the background noise.
 Then, with the matched-filtering technique, we maximize the SNR by correlating the signals that detectors would observe with theoretical templates extracted from the simulations.

-Based on this, we compare these PM frequency-domain signals (in terms of the characteristic strain) with the sensitivity curves of three detectors: Einstein Telescope (ET), Cosmic Explorer (CE), and Neutron-star Extreme Matter Observatory (NEMO), as we have previously done for a different set of simulations from CoRe database [to be published in \emph{Frontiers in Astronomy and Space Sciences}].
-The response function of a gravitational wave detector tells us how the detector observes the gravitational wave signal, considering the two polarizations $h_{+}$ and $h_{\times}$ of the post-merger stage combined with the antenna pattern function $F_{+}(\theta, \phi, \psi)$ and $F_{\times}(\theta,\phi,\psi)$, which depends on the orientation of the detector relative to the gravitational wave source.
+Based on this, we compare these PM frequency-domain signals with the sensitivity curves of three detectors: ET-C \cite{ETsensitivity2024}, CE \cite{CEsensitivity2024}, and NEMO \cite{Ackley:2020atn}, as we have previously done for a different set of simulations \cite{10.3389/fspas.2026.1721816} from CoRe database.
+The response function of a gravitational wave detector tells us how the detector observes the gravitational wave signal, considering the two polarizations $h_{+}$ and $h_{\times}$ of the post-merger stage combined with the antenna pattern function $F_{+}(\theta, \phi, \psi)$ and $F_{\times}(\theta,\phi,\psi)$, which depends on the orientation of the GW source relative to the detector.
 The angles that describe the direction of the gravitational wave source in the sky are the azimuthal ($\theta$) and polar ($\phi$) angles.
 The third angle, $\psi$, represents the angle of polarization of the wave or how the shape of the wave is oriented relative to the detector (whether it is $h_{+}$ or $h_{\times}$).
-So, the total measured signal is
+Additionally, for binary systems, the factors $(1 + \cos^{2} \iota)/2$ and $\cos \iota$ depend on the inclination angle $\iota$ between the angular momentum of the binary and the line of sight of the detector.
+Therefore, the total measured signal is \cite{Creighton2011}